ari-adaikalam/DraftShelf/README.md

 - **Optional GitHub backup** — a one-way, push-only mirror of your data to a GitHub repo of your choosing, entirely separate from the primary account data.
+- **Try it without an account** — guest mode gives you the full editor with your data saved to that browser only; sign up whenever you actually want it synced across devices, backed up to GitHub, or exported to PDF.

 ## Cover letters, too